Travel to Estonia

 Your car will need to be equipped with beam deflectors, a fire extinguisher, and a warning triangle.
 All vehicles are required to have lights on during the day and night.

 Estonia has right-hand traffic.
-The speed limit in the countryside is 90 km/h and 50 km/h in urban areas unless specified otherwise.
-During the summer, some highways allow for a maximum of 110 km/h speed.
-Passengers are required to wear seat belts, and lights must be switched on at all times.
+The speed limit in the countryside is 90 km/h, and in urban areas it is 50 km/h unless specified otherwise.
+During the summer, some highways allow for a maximum of 110 km/h.
+Passengers are required to wear seat belts and keep the lights on at all times.
 Estonia has zero tolerance for driving under the influence.

 Estonia recognizes driving licenses from countries around the world; please check specific requirements beforehand.